 Assigning the Custom Role

-Then, select the role and then press Invite.
+Then select the role and press Save.

 Custom Role Examples

 Need some ideas on how to create roles?
 We’ve provided a list of commonly created roles for our custom role.
 Modify these permissions to suit your needs.

 Esper Remote Viewer capabilities and its ability to target individual devices are especially useful to support agents.

 We’ve allowed this agent to use a range of actions when it comes to interacting with the device remotely.
 Some of these actions, such as performing a factory reset, or locking a screen, should be considered for only highly-trained agents.